iter8-tools/docs/docs/tutorials/abn/abn.md

         kubectl expose deployment frontend --name=frontend --port=8090
         ```

-    The frontend service is implemented to call **Lookup()** before each call to the backend service.
-It sends its request to the recommended backend service.
+    The frontend component is implemented to call *Lookup()* before each call to the backend component.
+The frontend componet uses the returned track identifier to route the request to a version of the backend component.

 === "backend"
-    Deploy version *v1* of the *backend* component as track *backend*.
+    Deploy version *v1* of the *backend* component, associating it with the track identifier *backend*.

     ```shell
     kubectl create deployment backend --image=iter8/abn-sample-backend:0.13-v1